evilsoft/crocks/src/Equiv/README.md

 logical conjunction, with it's empty value always returning `true`.

 As `Equiv` wraps a function, it is lazy and a given instance will not produce a result until both arguments are satisfied.
-A given instance can be ran by calling the method `compareWith`, providing both values for comparison.
+A given instance can be run by calling the method [`compareWith`](#comparewith), providing both values for comparison.

 ```js
 const Equiv = require('crocks/Equiv')